Basic use¶

 d

 We did not provide custom global attributes to the functions.
-Defaults were created.
+Defaults were created to be compliant but you should populate it with better values via the nc_attributes

 Note that while the intent is that the on-disk netCDF file created later will comply with the STF specs, but this is debatable whether the "in memory" data set just created should advertise the STF related attributes like STF_convention_version